Artichokes

 Did you know?

-Marilyn Monroe was first crowned The California Artichoke Queen.
+Marilyn Monroe was first crowned the California Artichoke Queen.

 Read about the amazing health benefits of Asparagus.